Why Ungoverned AI Became Harder to Insure — and What Comes Next

 All originated in the boundary where the model was permitted to act.

-For 20 years, enterprises built three layers:
+For 20 years, enterprises built three disciplines:

 1. Data governance — what information flows.